Skip to main content

 get_opclass_method_func_ptr_by_method_name()

-Get opclass method function pointer (static convenience method).nullptr if not found
+Get opclass method function pointer.

 Internal Data Structures